blog-blog/blog-blog.github.io/_posts/2024-09-29-dln-part-one.markdown

 </div>
 </div>

+The bookset I mentioned recieving was that of *His Dark Materials*.
+I'm not sure how well known the name of the series is.
+The titles are *The Golden Compass*, *The Silver Knife*, and *The Amber Spyglass* all by [Philip Pullman](https://philip-pullman.com/).
+In fact, the first book was brought to the big screen, and later the whole trilogy was [turned into television](https://www.imdb.com/title/tt5607976/).
+The trilogy itself was written somewhat as a response to the religiosity of C. S. Lewis' *The Chronicles of Narnia*.
+By the final book *The Amber Spyglass* there was a more darker, sadder and explicitly antireligous tone.
+It's been a while since I've read all three books.
+Really, I've only read them all once although I've read the first a few times.
+The final book has the greatest criticism of the story of Adam and Eve.
+It reconstructs Original Sin not as sinful, but as wondrous and a delight of human nature.

 *The Atlantic*'s [Hanna Rosin](https://web.archive.org/web/20201210163110/https://www.theatlantic.com/magazine/archive/2007/12/how-hollywood-saved-god/306444/) writes in December, 2007 with the release of *The Golden Compass* movie:

 > A few scenes later, Lyra, alone in the woods with her friend Will, lifts a little red fruit “gently to his mouth.”
 They bump together clumsily, and Will is soon described … “kissing her hot face over and over again, drinking in with adoration the scent of her body,” his nerves “ablaze.” … The scene is intended as a rewriting of Genesis, with Lyra replaying the role of Eve … When critics accused Pullman of sanctioning underage sex, he said: “Nowhere in the book do I talk about anything more than a kiss.
 And as a child, a kiss is enough.
 A kiss can change the world.”
 What the novel says is, “Around them there was nothing but silence, as if all the world were holding its breath.”

 In this book, God is a charlatan.
 He dies without dignity, a husk of an entity that claimed himself the creator because 'Dust' made him first.
 Dust is the power of the world.
 It clusters around people transitioning into puberty because it's a time of awakening, and it continues to gather as people use their conscious to think, reflect, build knowledge, and share knowledge.
 It's a holistic reimagining of a divine power.
 It's also allegdly the source of sin, and the Church wants to destroy it.

 ![](/assets/media/his_dark_mats_2.jpg)

 9-year-old me didn't fully understand this religious commentary or the human sexuality commentary.
 I did understand, though, the heartbreaking ending.
-I did unserstand the romantic love.
-I understood that awakening.
-I remember how the descriptiong of his nerves "ablaze" made me feel uneasy—still even now.
-Skip the next paragraph if you don't want to read spoilers.
+I did understand the romantic love.
+I did understand that concept of 'awakewning'.
+I remember how the descriptiong of his nerves "ablaze" made me feel uneasy—still, even now.

+*Skip the next paragraph if you don't want to read spoilers.*

 Lyra (the main character) and Will are from different worlds.
 Holes between worlds lets Dust leak, and that's bad.
 They also can't stay in a world that is not their home.
 They are then in love.
 They then have to separate.
 Never to see eachother again.
 They agreed to sit at the their respective benches in the Oxford Botanical Gardens in their worlds at each midsummer's day.
 Below is that bench in our world.